How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 Mailchimp: Friendly, Quirky, Clear

 Mailchimp is the gold standard of brand voice documentation.
-Their voice is "plainspoken," "genuine," and "dry-witted."
-They write their content guide publicly: "We treat every person we talk to with respect, whether it is a potential user or someone who accidentally signed up."
-Notice how specific that is — not just "respectful" but a concrete scenario.
+Their voice is "plainspoken," "genuine," and "dry-witted," and they publish the whole content style guide for anyone to read.
+One line from it: "We treat every person we talk to with respect, whether it is a potential customer or someone who accidentally signed up."
+Notice how specific that is — not just "respectful" but a concrete scenario a writer can actually act on.

 Stripe: Technical, Clear, Understated

-Stripe speaks to developers without dumbing down.
-Their voice is precise and confident without being flashy.
+Stripe speaks to developers without dumbing anything down.
+The voice is precise and confident with none of the flash.
 A typical Stripe sentence: "Accept payments from anyone, anywhere."
 Seven words.
 No adjectives.
 Maximum clarity.
-This voice signals competence — which is exactly what developers value.
+That restraint signals competence — which is exactly the thing developers are buying.

 Innocent Drinks: Playful, Warm, Self-Aware

-Innocent writes things like "We make fruit smoothies.
+Innocent writes lines like "We make fruit smoothies.
 We also try to do the right thing, but this is the part you probably care about."
-This voice works because it is consistent everywhere — packaging, website, social media, even their annual report.
-The playfulness never feels forced because it comes from a genuine brand personality.
+It works because it is consistent everywhere — packaging, website, social, even the annual report.
+The playfulness never feels forced because it comes from a genuine personality rather than a marketing brief that demanded "fun."

 Adapting Voice Across Channels